How to Secure a Mortgage with Collections

 Lower Your DTI Ratio

 Lenders will review your DTI ratio to determine how much mortgage you can afford.
 Aim to lower your DTI ratio to at least less than 43% but ideally lower than 36%.
-You can do this by either reducing your debt or by increasing your monthly income.
+You can do this by either reducing your debt or increasing your monthly income.
 Review your expenses to see how you can reduce your recurring debt, such as credit card bills.
-Take up extra hours at your job or try to earn more through a side gig.
+Take up extra hours at your job or try to earn more income consistently each month through a side gig.

 Save up a larger down payment to increase your chances of getting a mortgage with collections.
 This reduces your loan-to-value ratio, which will make your application favorable.
-A larger down payment will also make your mortgage amount lower, making your monthly payments more affordable.
-When putting down 20% or more on the house, you also won’t have to pay mortgage insurance.
+A larger down payment will also lower your mortgage amount, making your monthly payments more affordable.
+When putting down 20% or more on the house, you also won’t have to pay mortgage insurance (PMI).

 What to Do with Debt in Collections

-Most lenders will require you to resolve old collections before they approve your mortgage applications.
+Most lenders will require you to resolve old collections before they approve your mortgage application.
 Depending on whether your collections are old or new, there are several things you can do.

 New Collections